What is Fort Collins known for?

 The city of Fort Collins is an ideal location for those who want to be close to the mountains and big cities but still enjoy the laid-back feeling of a smaller town.
 If you’re planning on moving from out of state, there are many different neighborhoods in which to choose from including Old Town, West Fort Collins, and East End.
 Each neighborhood has its own unique feel and can offer more green space or liveliness depending on your priorities.

-See also Gardens on Spring Creek in Fort Collins
+See also Twin Silo Park in Fort Collins

 With so much going on throughout the year if it’s not too cold outside go ahead and take a tour around the city!
 You don’t want to miss anything that makes this place such a great place to call home.